nguyenyhelen/nguyenyhelen/README.md

-Hi!
-My name is Helen!
-I am currently a Master of Science in Business Analytics Candidate at William and Mary!
+Hi, My name is Helen and I am currently a Master of Science in Business Analytics Candidate at William and Mary!
-I enjoy detail-oriented work and have a B.S. in Information Systems.
+I have a B.S. in Information Systems and enjoy detail-oriented work.
 I am excited to start leveraging my technical and analytical skills and creativity to drive efficiency!

 <!---